chaitanya-basava/system_design/lld/src/main/java/com/basava/structural/adapter_pattern/README.md

 ![adapter_pattern.png](../../../../../resources/imgs/adapter_pattern.png)

-Client wants to use existing interface (Adapter), but they’re incompatible and hence can’t use it directly.
+Client wants to use existing interface (Adaptee), but they’re incompatible and hence can’t use it directly.
 That’s where adapter comes into the scene, it implements the interface that’s compatible with the client and knows how to talk to the existing interface.
 Thus acting like a bridge.